menhera-org/ftth-sip/SPECS.md

 ## Outgoing calls from the client
 - Make the SIP URI in the `P-Preferred-Identity` header the authoritative source of the caller ID the client wants to use, with reasonable fallbacks to other headers.
 - If isub parameter is present in the caller ID the client presents to us, store that parameter (if not empty) and take no special action on that.
 - Match the caller ID's userinfo part (this does NOT include the isub or other parameters) against the **ALLOWED_IDENTITIES**.
 If no match was found, force the use of the main number configured.
+Use this computed value inside `From` headers and `P-Preferred-Identity` headers.
 - Extract the userinfo part of the INVITE sent to us from the client.
 The result is used as the called party number, with following notes:
     - If the userinfo part has `*` in the middle, treat the part before `*` as the called party number, with the part after `*` used as the isub parameter of the called party.
 This overwrites the isub parameter that may have been present before.
     - Allowed characters in the userinfo / isub parameter match what are representable with standard DTMF tones (0 to 9, `*` (`%2a`) and `#` (`%23`)).
 If other characters are found, reject the call with 404s.
 The exception is `-` character, which is just stripped out.
 When `*` and `#` are not correctly escaped we escape these characters on our own.